ylucki/Secure-Communications/Labs/Lab 1 Configuring lab environment/tweaking_kali.md

 We can change the password by simply typing the **passwd** command in the terminal.
 It will prompt for our current password and then the new password we wish to use.

-Next on our list isare the pre-generated ssh keys installed on the pre-built VM.
+Next on our list are the pre-generated ssh keys installed on the pre-built VM.
 After all we're all good at this security stuff right????
 We don't want the same keys as the next person do we (MITM).....

 Move the default Kali ssh keys to a new folder: